adumont/hrm-cpu/README.md

 ![](assets/instruction-set.png)

+Current implementation status is represented by the color in the first column (Green: implemented, white: pending).

 I have added a couple of instructions that were not in the HRM game: SET, and HALT.
-Not sure they will be needed.

 I've coded the instruction with 8 bits.
 The optional operand is coded with another 8 bits.